 In 1917, Union Station was a railroad terminal that half of all World War I soldiers passed through.
 Today this massive Beaux-Arts building contains a science center, railroad exhibits, theaters, local restaurants, shops and a planetarium.
 You can take a guided tour and learn about the building's history.
 The stunning interior design is also quite a marvel—black, gray and rose Italian marble floors; retro pay phones with dials; tall, arched windows; Art Deco-style signs; and 95-foot-high ceilings adorned with frescoes, three 3,500-pound chandeliers and a 6-foot-wide giant clock.

-There are so many fun things to do with friends in Swope Park .
+There are many fun things to do in Swope Park .
 Play a round of golf or tennis, pack a wicker basket for a picnic lunch, dive into the pool, take a hike on foot or by bike, play disc golf, or go boating, ice skating and fishing in or on the lagoon.
 In summer months, folks flock to the Starlight Theatre for concerts, children's theater and Broadway musicals under the stars.

 The more than 40 rides at Worlds of Fun include six world-class roller coasters, including two old-fashioned wooden coasters.
 Among the adventurous things to do are thrill rides that include the Zulu a wheel-shaped ride that will turn you upside down and sideways, and the Detonator, which takes you up a 200-foot tower and reaches a speed of 45 mph.
 At Camp Snoopy younger kids can ride bumper cars, a train, boats, rockets and Snoopy's red biplane.
 The Kite-Eating Tree will whisk them up 20 feet before gently descending, or they can jump into a hot-air balloon and embark on the Flying Ace Balloon Race.